Relevant Contracts Tax (RCT)

 Relevant Contracts Tax (RCT) is a tax deduction at source system that applies to payments made under relevant contracts.

 You are a principal contractor if you use a subcontractor to carry out activities on behalf of your business.
-This applies to the following industries:
+This applies to:

 • construction